• Skip to primary navigation

 Have fun and get creative with this old-fashioned buttermilk cookie recipe.

-Can I Freeze Buttermilk Cookie Dough Before Baking?
+Can I Freeze Buttermilk Cookies?

 Yes, you sure can freeze buttermilk cookies.
 I always freeze some of mine because it keeps them fresh.

-And while nothing replaces a warm cookie fresh out of the oven, I prefer having the cookies baked because they're so handy to grab for a snack or lunchbox.
+Since there's nothing quite as delicious as a warm cookie fresh out of the oven, you could freeze the dough balls before baking.
+However, I prefer having the cookies baked because they're so handy to grab for a snack or lunchbox.

 Amish Cookie Recipes